heidyzs/OERAnalysis/LDA_Analysis.md

     ## 10 Highly Qualified_8299      1 0.515
     ## # ... with 41,242 more rows

-Create `narrative_classifications` that picks the higher "gamma" and uses that to classify the narrative as either falling in topic 1 or topic 2.
+Create `narrative_classifications` that picks the higher `gamma` and uses that to classify the narrative as either falling in topic 1 or topic 2.

 ``` r
 assignments <- augment(narrative_lda, data = narrative_dtm)